 An alteration in CNS function is related to abnormal impulse transmission and can result in an imbalance of a neurotransmitter.
 A person with an imbalance of neurotransmitters may have signs and symptoms of a CNS disorder.
 The medications that are used to treat CNS disorders mimic or block the neurotransmitter based on the imbalance caused by the condition.
 Medications are used to either stimulate or depress the effect of the neurotransmitter.
 For example, CNS depressants alter the brain by decreasing excitability of neurotransmitters, blocking their receptor site, or increasing the inhibitory neurotransmitter.
-On the other hand, CNS stimulants increase brain activity by increasing excitability of neurotransmitters, or blocking their receptor sites.10
+On the other hand, CNS stimulants increase brain activity by increasing excitability of neurotransmitters, decreasing the inhibitory neurotransmitters, or blocking their receptor sites.10

 Norepinephrine is often associated with the fight-or-flight response.
 Abnormal levels of this neurotransmitter are also associated with depression, decreased alertness and interest, along with possible palpitations, anxiety, and panic attacks.
 Dopamine is strongly linked to motor and cognition.
 This neurotransmitter influences movement and can be associated with ADHD, paranoia, and schizophrenia.
 Serotonin is heavily involved in many bodily processes.
 Abnormal levels of serotonin can affect sleep, libido, mood, and temperature regulation.
 Alterations of this neurotransmitter have been linked to many mental health issues such as depression, bipolar disorder, anxiety, and body disorders.
-GABA (gamma-aminobutyric acid) can act as an inhibitory neurotransmitter is low, it has been linked to issues such as anxiety, seizures, mania, and impulse control.
-The neurotransmitter glutamate works as an excitatory neurotransmitter and works with GABA to control other functions of the brain.n
+GABA (gamma-aminobutyric acid) can act as an inhibitory neurotransmitter.
+GABA assists with communication in the brain, and if this neurotransmitter is low, it has been linked to issues such as anxiety,